LinkedMink/necro-automobilia-client/README.md

 # Necro Automobilia - Client
 ## Project Overview
+This apps seeks to assign a mortality rating to driving a vehicle for to any particular location in the United States (see [Micromorts](https://en.wikipedia.org/wiki/Micromort)).
+The application uses a machine learning algorithm to produce a plane of predicted risk.
+This risk is then used to calculate the risk or routes or locations.

+### Data Sources
+Currently, the application uses historical data from the NHTSA to calculate risk.
+There are plans to produce a model that evolves with conditions (weather, traffic, etc.) that will adjust at regular intervals, so people can compare there risk over time.

 ## Getting Started
 This client requires a number of components that are meant to run in a microservice architecture.